defaultxr/gosd.py/README.md

 Right now gosd.py is 'good enough' for me, but i do have plans to improve it:

-* look in the current song's directory for an album cover to be displayed on the OSD.
 * allow gosd_go.py to specify a different amount of time for a message to be displayed (i.e. so that longer messages stay on-screen longer) and then restore the original setting after the message is gone.